America's newest crew capsule rockets toward space station

 "We are not in a space race," he said.
 "That race is over.
 We went to the moon and we won.
 It's done.
 Now we're in a position where we can take our time and make sure we get it right."

 SpaceX already has made 16 trips to the space station using cargo Dragons.
 The white crew Dragon is slightly bigger — 27 feet (8 meters) tip to tip — and considerably fancier and safer.
+Musk said the redesigned capsule has "hardly a part in common" with its predecessor.

 It features four seats, three windows, touch-screen computer displays and life-support equipment, as well as eight abort engines to pull the capsule to safety in the event of a launch emergency.
 Solar cells are mounted on the spacecraft for electrical power, as opposed to the protruding solar wings on cargo Dragons.